premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-11-the-inevitability-of-entrophy.md

 All those energy from the sun, would heat up the earth slowly, with no plants to absorb CO2, the earth's temperature would become warmer and warmer, heating the planet at an accelerated rate, resulting in loss of oceans, reduction in tectonic plate movements, slowly losing the atmosphere - in a few million years, the planet would be completely dry and in a few billion years, our cool blue planet Earth could look like Mars.

 How fascinating is this theory?
 In a sense, we could say

 > It's not the Earth that sustains life.
 It's Life that sustains Earth.

-What a wonderful realization?
+What a wonderful realization!

 ### Entropy in the Universe